metno/cookbook-phabricator/README.md

 -------------------
 This cookbook is licensed under GPL version 2 or (at your option) any later version.

-Authors: Kim Tore Jensen <kimtj@met.no>, MET Norway
+Authors: Kim Tore Jensen &lt;kimtj@met.no&gt;, MET Norway